See how easy it is to preserve fresh magnolia leaves and use them in your Holiday Decorating.

 Use the gardening shears to snip all the leaves off the stems.

-Use the foam brush to apply mod podge to each magnolia leave.
+Use the foam brush to apply mod podge to each magnolia leaf.

-Allow the leaves to dry overnight and you are ready to use them in your holiday decorating.
+Allow to dry and you are ready to use them in your holiday decorating.

 Now I will show you how to make an oversized holiday wall hanging.